hablapps/pairstrading/PostPairsTrading.md

 ## Conclusion

-In this post, we have provided a comprehensive overview of the implementation of the Pairs Trading strategy in kdb+/q, contextualized within the Tick Architecture.
-Here are some key takeaways:
+This post has demonstrated that implementing a simple Pairs Trading strategy in kdb+/q is straightforward.

-* The Tick Architecture allows us to handle both historical and real-time data.
+The primary enabler of this simplicity is the Tick Architecture, a robust design pattern that allows us to handle historical and real-time data with ease.
+We observed this in action while retrieving HDB data through the MS to calculate the spread models, and while subscribing the RPT to the TP to get the most up-to-date ticks.
+As we have seen, IPC is at the heart of this architecture and is essential for integrating new components into the system.

-* By leveraging historical data, we were able to easily identify cointegrated pairs, reusing libraries from the Python ecosystem via PyKX when needed.
+Secondly, the kdb ecosystem provides excellent tools, such as KX Dashboard, which we utilized to produce several graphs, particularly emphasizing real-time visualizations.
+As a niche platform, kdb cannot compete with Python in terms of ecosystem variety.
+However, PyKX allows us to overcome this limitation by enabling interaction with the Python ecosystem.
+This opens up possibilities for leveraging libraries like statsmodels and seaborn, as demonstrated in our examples.

-* q is very expressive and the implementation of the Linear Regression logic for producing the spread model is straightforward.
+Last but not least, the concision and expressiveness of q is impressive.
+We only needed to extend the vanilla architecture with less than 40 lines of q code to implement the MS and RPT components.
+In our view, maintaining 40 lines of code is far preferable to maintaining 400 lines.
+While becoming proficient with this language takes time, you don't need to master it to start analyzing data. q-SQL is a great entry point for beginners.

-* Integrating a real-time component and connecting it with a dashboard is simple and efficient.
+However, there are several other benefits of this landscape that we couldn't explore in this article.

-More broadly, while we couldn't delve into all the details in this post, we want to emphasize three key advantages of kdb+/q in this context.
-First, the platform's performance is remarkably impressive, easily accommodating hundreds or thousands of pairs simultaneously.
-Second, q code is highly concise and elegant, enabling us to implement all the diagram components in under 100 lines of code.
-Finally, the technology is extremely flexible, allowing us to seamlessly adapt to other implementations of Pairs Trading.
-All that said, running, maintaining, and extending this system is a genuine pleasure.
+Namely, the performance of these technologies is superb, both in terms of speed and memory footprint.
+In fact, as stated by KX in one of the articles linked above, kdb+ supports a throughput of 35K ticks per second for a single node.
+If we scale the solution to several nodes, we should easily accommodate thousands of pairs in the system simultaneously.
+We leave scaling this solution up as future work.

-## Future Work
+Additionally, one of the killer features of this platform is flexibility.
+We showed a bit of it while extending the architecture with our own components, but we could go further.
+For example, we could produce more accurate models by embracing the Kalman Filter to dynamically fit the coefficients of the linear regression.
+This would allow for real-time adjustments and provide a more accurate reflection of current market conditions.
+We could also delve deeper into the topic of window signals to provide a robust framework for effective trading strategies.
+Analyzing the complexity of integrating these changes, and more generally analyzing the evolvability of the system, is also left as future work.

-One valid concern is that our calculations might be heavily influenced by past data and rely too much on historical changes that may not accurately reflect the present reality.
-To address this, we could implement a rolling window approach where the linear regression is continuously updated, ensuring our model remains responsive to changes in the underlying data over time.
-Additionally, using the Kalman Filter to dynamically fit the alpha and beta of the linear regression can effectively filter noise and predict states in a dynamic system, allowing for real-time adjustments and providing a more accurate reflection of current market conditions.
-We will delve deeper into the topic of window signals as well, exploring more advanced techniques and their applications in real-time pairs trading.
-This will further enhance our model's responsiveness and accuracy, providing a robust framework for effective trading strategies.
+We hope you enjoyed reading this article!
+You can find the whole code associated with this article in [this repository](https://github.com/hablapps/pt).
+Please feel free to experiment with it and extend it in any way.
+Feedback is more than welcome!

 ## Acknowledgements